Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance: Logistic Regression Excess Risk

 \begin{remark}[Class Imbalance] While this analysis assumes samples in $\Sn$ are drawn i.i.d. from $\mathbb{P}$ in Section \ref{sec:probabilistic-model}, datasets in practice are often formed by subsampling $\Data_r$ against the full $\Data_f$, leading to a higher forget-set proportion than the population value $\gamma$.
 Appendix~\ref{app:class-imbalance} describes a correction that restores infinite-sample consistency under such class imbalance. \end{remark}

 \begin{proof}[Proof of Proposition~\ref{prop:expected-finsamp-risk}] The proof follows the derivation in Chapter 13 of \citep{shalev:2014:understanding-ml}.

 Denote the samples in $\Sn$ as $\Sn = \{(\z_i,s_i)\}_{i=1}^n$.
-We assume each $(\z_i,s_i) \sim \mathbb{P}$ is i.i.d., and we denote the marginal distribution over the inputs as $p(\z)$.
+We assume each $(\z_i,s_i)$ are i.i.d. samples from $\mathbb{P}$, and we denote the marginal distribution over the inputs as $p(\z)$.
 For clarity, we first define the notation for the finite-sample, population, and unregularized losses along with their minimizers.

-We consider functions $f_{\bphi}(\z) = \sigma \paren{\bphi^\top \z }$ where $\sigma$ denotes the sigmoid function.
+We consider functions $\mathcal{F} = \{ f_{\bphi} \mid f_{\bphi}(\z) = \sigma \paren{\bphi^\top \z} \}$, where $\sigma$ denotes the sigmoid function.
 For a single sample $(\z_i,s_i)$, we denote the cross-entropy loss as $\ell(f_{\bphi}(\z_i), s_i)$.

 $L$ denotes the population risk which is minimized by $\bphis$:

 $L_n( \, \cdot \ ; \Sn)$ denotes the finite-sample risk over the dataset $\Sn$:

 $L_n^\lambda ( \, \cdot \ ; \Sn)$ denotes the regularized finite-sample risk over $\Sn$, which is minimized by $\bphihatlam$: